LCD vs. LED Video Walls: What’s the Difference?

 - High upfront costs: LED panels are consistently coming down in price, but one can generally expect to pay much more for LED than LCD

-Video walls come in all shapes and sizes, and the components that are used to create the video wall experience vary widely.
-It is important to consider variables other than price when scoping out both the content and the hardware, as one solution could provide a captivating viewing experience that delivers an immeasurable ROI, while another solution could flounder and defeat the entire purpose of the video wall.
+Video wall systems come in all shapes and sizes.
+The components used to create the video wall experience vary widely.
+Consider variables other than video wall cost when scoping out both the content and the hardware.
+Because these parts and pieces could make or break the captive viewing experience you’re hoping to achieve, or worse, defeat the entire purpose of that video wall.

 So if you’re looking to buy a video wall in the next year, talk to us about your plans.
 We’ll discuss your goals and options to determine what digital video wall package and digital directory elements are right for you.
 Contact us today to get a free video wall consultation.